Introduction to Mobile Web Service

 Delivering a fast and consistent site across mobile devices has become more important these days.
-There is no magic to improve the mobile performance but there are few techniques which the site owners can practice to leverage the mobile web service performance.
+There is no magic to improve mobile performance, but there are few techniques that the site owners can practice to leverage the mobile web service performance.

 - Make the load time less than 4 seconds